Hammad1007/Code-Forces/README.md

      👉 To make the code more refined, make functions.
      👉 For better code, visualize the situation given in the question.
      👉 It's better to code slow than to code fast.
+     👉 Always understand the question before attempting it.